Policies and Proceedures

 This commitment is evidence of The Village School Gold Coast’s fulfilment of the requirements of Schedule 1 s.2(3).

-- all staff with concerns about sexual abuse or likely sexual abuse,
+- all staff with concerns about sexual abuse or likely sexual abuse or likely sexual abuse or a child sexual offence committed by an adult,

-- teachers with concerns of sexual or physical abuse, and/or
+- teachers and care professionals with concerns of sexual or physical abuse,

 - all staff who have received a report of inappropriate behaviour by another staff member.

-To report any type of harm, all staff members should use the (Form: Report of Suspected Harm or Sexual Abuse Form)
+To report any type of harm, all staff members should use the Suspected Harm or Sexual Abuse Reporting Form in Appendix 2 of this document.

 This commitment is evidence of The Village School Gold Coast’s fulfilment of the requirements of Schedule 1 s.2(4).

-- The introduction to this Child Risk Management Strategy and the Compliance and Monitoring section below state The Village School Gold Coast’s commitment to reviewing the Strategy annually and are evidence of fulfilment of the requirements of the Schedule 1 s.2(6)(a) relating to review.
+The introduction to this Child Risk Management Strategy and the Compliance and Monitoring section below states The Village School Gold Coast’s commitment to reviewing the Strategy annually and are evidence of fulfilment of the requirements of the Schedule 1 s.2(6)(a) relating to review.

 - Not allow a person to continue to work with children if their working with child authority is cancelled or suspended or a negative notice is received after a change of police information.

-- Have all relevant prospective employees and volunteers engaging in Restricted Employment acknowledge and sign a (Form: Restricted Person Declaration Form) declaring they are not a restricted person prior to commencing their engagement.
+- Have all relevant prospective employees and volunteers engaging in Restricted Employment acknowledge and sign a Restricted Person Declaration Form (Appendix 3 of this document) declaring they are not a restricted person prior to commencing their engagement.

 - Not allow a person relying on an exemption to continue to work with children if they become a restricted person.

-- Appoint an Administrator who will be responsible for managing the working with child screening process and all related documentation and records.
+- Appoint a School contact person (for The Village School Gold Coast, this is the Business Manager) who will be responsible for managing the working with child screening process and all related documentation and records.

 - Keep written records of all the above actions, decisions and outcomes, including the dates of expiry for working with children authority.